huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 This is where tiling happens and the right multiplier can have a significant speedup.

 ## Gradient Accumulation

-Model weights are not the only thing that is stored in memory during the training process.
-Other components consuming GPU memory are optimizer states, gradients, forward activations saved for gradient computation, temporary buffers, and functionality-specific memory.
-By reducing the memory footprint of some of these components, you can optimize overall GPU memory usage.

 The **gradient accumulation** method aims to calculate gradients in smaller increments instead of computing them for the entire batch at once.
 This approach involves iteratively calculating gradients in smaller batches by performing forward